On this page

-- Instructions for Use - Patient Labeling for Human Prescription Drug and Biological Products and Drug-Device and Biologic-Device Combination Products (draft guidance)
+- Instructions for Use - Patient Labeling for Human Prescription Drug and Biological Products (final guidance)

 - An additional guidance that has specific recommendations for the IFU: Metered Dose Inhaler and Dry Powder Inhaler Drug Products - Quality Considerations (draft guidance)